MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_09_lab_ak.md

     get
     ```

-1. Observe the JSON response content from the function app, which should now include:
+1. Observe the JSON response content, which should now include:

     ```
     [